Manual Testing - Complete Guide + Best Practices

 In such cases, manual testing is incredibly valuable as it offers a nuanced perspective that can only come from a human tester.
 This approach is especially useful for evaluating user interface (UI), user experience (UX), and overall software functionality from an end-user's viewpoint.

-1. Understanding requirements
+1. Understand the requirements

 It begins with a thorough analysis of what the software is intended to do.
 For example, grasping functional requirements and user expectations sets the stage for targeted testing.

-2. Developing a test plan
+2. Develop a test plan

-3. Writing test cases
+3. Write test cases

 Test cases are scenarios created to test different aspects of the software.
 These should be comprehensive, covering a wide range of possible user interactions, and are designed to ensure that all functionalities are thoroughly tested.

-4. Setting up the test environment
+4. Set up the test environment

 This step involves creating a realistic testing environment to ensure relevant and valuable results.

-5. Executing test cases
+5. Execute test cases

 This is a hands-on part of the process.
 QA developers manually interact with the software, executing test cases and observing responses and behaviors.

-6. Logging defects
+6. Document defects

 Any issues you encounter should be methodically documented, including steps to recreate the problem, its impact, and any other relevant observations.

-7. Analyzing results and reporting
+7. Analyze results and create a report

-After the tests, QA developers analyze the findings, synthesizing them into reports that offer insights into the software's performance and potential areas for improvement.
+After the tests, QA developers analyze the findings, synthesizing them into testing reports that offer insights into the software's performance and potential areas for improvement.

-8. Retesting and Regression testing
+8. Retest and use Regression testing

 After fixing bugs, retesting is crucial to ensure the issues are resolved.
 Additionally, regression testing is conducted to confirm that new changes have not adversely affected existing functionalities.